Old Mole Variety Hour

 Our graphic lettering is by Charlie Ertola.

 You can leave comments for the Moles at firstname.lastname@example.org or by clicking on the comment section for any of our audio pieces.

-To hear the whole show with musical breaks, use the play button.
-For individual segments, follow these links:
+To hear the whole show, use the play button below.
+The hear individual segments, follow these links.

 - Bill Resnick talks with Dianne Feeley about how Detroit became "blighted" and what could fix it.

 - Conservative reaction to Rolling Stone's article on socialism.

 - Kshama Savant's inauguration speech as Seattle's newly elected socialist City Council member.

 - Announcement of meeting to support Portland public service workers.

 - Book Mole Larry Bowlden reviews a forthcoming prison novel "The Enchanted"

 - Clayton Morgareidge reads a piece about why the law is not enough to protect Snowden and others.